Advertisement

 San Francisco, California

-San Francisco police encrypted radio and ended a century of public access
+San Francisco police encrypted radio and ended a century of full public access

-SFPD went dark on December 12, 2021.
-A city that passed one of the nation's strongest open-government laws in 1993 locked the public out of police communications with no public vote.
+SFPD encrypted most of its radio traffic on December 12, 2021.
+A city that passed one of the nation's strongest open-government laws in 1993 cut the public down to half a conversation — with no public vote.

 Key Facts